Provisional Local Government Finance Settlement 2026

 • The settelement proposes Revenue Support Grant distribution, sets Baseline Funding Levels, outlines business rates retention, and designates business rates pools, pending House of Commons approval in early 2026.

-• Simplification means consolidation of grants.
+• Simplification means consolidation of grants, alongside fewer ring-fenced funds.
 Because of this, DHSC are providing 'notional' amounts for social care funding to try and influence where investment is made, however these are not mandatory.
+The Better Care Fund, Social Care Frang and the Market Sustainability and Improvement Fund remain ringfenced.

 • A new calculator reveals each local authority's Fair Funding Share, showing their portion of England's total funding based on assessed relative need and available resources, aiming for a more equitable distribution of public funds.